awsdocs/amazon-redshift-management-guide/doc_source/analyzing-query-execution.md

   The **Row throughput** metric shows the number of rows returned divided by query execution time for each cluster node\.

   If a query runs slower than expected, you can use the **Metrics** tab to troubleshoot the cause\.
 Look at the **Row throughput** metric\.
 If one of the cluster nodes appears to have a much higher row throughput than the other nodes, the workload is unevenly distributed among the cluster nodes\.
 One possible cause is that your data is unevenly distributed, or skewed, across node slices\.
-For more information, see [Identifying Tables with Data Skew or Unsorted Rows](https://docs.aws.amazon.com/redshift/latest/dg/diagnostic-queries-for-query-tuning.html#identify-tables-with-data-skew-or-unsorted-rows.html)\.
+For more information, see [Identifying tables with data skew or unsorted rows](https://docs.aws.amazon.com/redshift/latest/dg/diagnostic-queries-for-query-tuning.html#identify-tables-with-data-skew-or-unsorted-rows.html)\.

   If your data is evenly distributed, your query might be filtering for rows that are located mainly on that node\.
 To fix this issue, look at the distribution styles for the tables in the query and see if any improvements can be made\.
 Remember to weigh the performance of this query against the performance of other important queries and the system overall before making any changes\.
-For more information, see [Choosing a Data Distribution Style](https://docs.aws.amazon.com/redshift/latest/dg/t_Distributing_data.html)\.
+For more information, see [Choosing a data distribution style](https://docs.aws.amazon.com/redshift/latest/dg/t_Distributing_data.html)\.

 **Note**
 The metrics tab is not available for a single\-node cluster\.

-## Viewing Query Execution Details Using the Console<a name="performance-metrics-viewing-query-execution-details"></a>
+## Viewing query execution details using the console<a name="performance-metrics-viewing-query-execution-details"></a>

 Use the following procedure to look at the details of query execution\.